dijasila/GPAW/doc/tutorials/sjm/solvated_jellium_method.rst

 Usage Example: Running a constant potential NEB calculation
 ===========================================================

-A complete automatized script for performing an NEB calculation can be downloaded here:
+A complete automatized script for performing a NEB calculation can be downloaded here:
 :download:`run_SJM_NEB.py<run_SJM_NEB.py>`.
 It can, of course, be substituted by a simpler, more manual script as can be found in :ref:`the NEB tutorial<neb>`